 - Lines aren't frayed or worn.

-Create your own daily maintenance checklist that you follow every single time you step on board.
-Don’t neglect the little quirks and details!
+Create your own daily boat maintenance task checklist that you follow every single time you step on board.
+Don't neglect the little quirks and details!

 Keep an eye on every inch of your boat, and you'll never be taken by surprise on the water.
 Doing detailed, regular maintenance on your boat like this ensures longevity and value.
 It also means you're practicing many elements of boating safety and precaution not only for you and your guests, but for other boaters on the water.